Nauja/moro8/README.md

 moro8_load(&vm, prog, 4);
 moro8_run(&vm);

-printf("Result of 2 + 3 is %d", moro8_get_a(&vm));
+// Print result in accumulator register printf("Result of 2 + 3 is %d", moro8_get_a(&vm));
 ```

+You can notice that we have two distinct objects, the vm itself, and the memory.
+But why is that so ?

+Well, while the vm has a maximum memory of 64KB that could have easily been hard coded, I chose to design the library
+so that the memory stays separated from the vm and can easily be implemented in different ways.
+This is to allow for different
+strategies such as some pagination system when running on a microcontroller with less than 64KB which is the case when
+running on Arduino.

 Check the [documentation](https://moro8.readthedocs.io/en/latest/) to find more examples and learn about the API.